s4nt14go/step-fns-parallel/README.md

     }
 }
 ```
-This is how it looks like an intermediate input for branch2:
+This is how an intermediate input for Branch2 looks like:
 <br />
 <p align="center">
   <img src="doc/branch2intermediateInput.png" />